Where Can I Get A Song Critique?

 SoundCloud is a great space to post your music so you can share it with others.

-It's also a great networking hub and for you to listen to music from other indie musicians.
-But keep in mind, just posting your song to SoundCloud isn't going to get you any reviews.
+It's also a great networking hub and a place to listen to music from other indie musicians.
+But keep in mind that just posting your song to SoundCloud isn't going to get you any reviews.

-You have to go the extra mile and spend time interacting with other musicians on the website so you can slowly draw attention to your music.
-Find musicians in your genre that you respect.
+You must go the extra mile and spend time interacting with other musicians on the website so you can slowly draw attention to your music.
+Find respected musicians in your genre.

 When you do this, you will eventually start to get feedback in the comments.